Coyote Night (18+)

 A coyote howled in the night.

 Rose blinked awake, her long dark lashes batting delicately against her cheekbones.
 Her sleep-clouded eyes focused blearily on the deep indigo of the night sky above her, as wide open as the ocean and pricked with the cold bright points of stars, like ghost lights under the surface of dark water.
-As wakefulness flooded her mind she inhaled sharply and sat bolt upright, clutching the mingled folds of the sleeping bag and army blanket against her breast, her heart thundering.

 She had been dreaming.
 Of screams of rage, bloody wing feathers, and swords that burned with impossible white fire; a battle more ancient than mankind, fought in those cold dark heavens when the earth had been nothing more than a molten ball of lava and fire spinning in space far below.
 She had dreamed of this battle over and over since she was very small, and she could never, ever, banish it.
 Tonight, the horror clung to the edge of her memory like a wisp of black cobweb, sending a shudder down her spine.